mouhamed742/BTS2-CIEL-IR-MCD-2024-2025/TP_SQL.md

 Insérez le champion Fiddlesticks dans la table `champions` avec les attributs suivants :
 - Nom : Fiddlesticks
 - Titre : The Ancient Fear
+- Lore : Something has awoken in Runeterra.
+Something ancient.
+Something terrible.
+The ageless horror known as Fiddlesticks stalks the edges of mortal society, drawn to areas thick with paranoia where it feeds upon terrorized victims.
+Wielding a jagged scythe, the haggard, makeshift creature reaps fear itself, shattering the minds of those unlucky enough to survive in its wake.
+Beware the sounding of the crow, or the whispering of the shape that appears almost human...
+Fiddlesticks has returned.
 - Genre : Autre
 - Espèce : Démon
 - Ressource : Mana